Staring at the computer all day... okay for my eyes?

 Dear Computer nerd,

-Whether you are a computer nerd, geek, or brain, you likely will not have to worry about long-term damage to the eyes from many hours spent at the computer.
+Whether you’re a computer nerd, geek, or brain, you will likely not have to worry about long-term damage to your eyes from the many hours spent at the computer (or other devices including smartphones, e-readers, and tablets).
 You may experience some minor health concerns, such as dry eyes, but fear not — there are preventive measures that a person can take to help alleviate discomfort from long hours in front of a screen.

-- Place your screen at a viewing angle of 15 to 35 degrees below your horizontal eye level.
+- Placing the screen at a viewing angle of 15 to 20 degrees, or 4 to 5 inches, below horizontal eye level.

-- For those working in offices with windows, make sure the window is located to the left or right of the worker (not behind or in front of the monitor).
+- For those working in offices with windows, making sure the window is located to the left or right of the worker (not behind or in front of the monitor).
+Try to use drapes or blinds to further reduce glare.